 - Affiliation registration costs; and/or

-In our view, the list of expenses above are not exhaustive.
+In our view, the list of expenses above is not exhaustive.

 Temporary accommodation cost: